ugniusado/Mario/README.md

 ## v4.0 (v5.0)

-Did not succeed creating goal pole, so i tried makin the UI, which I succeeded
+I tried makin the UI, which I succeeded

-1.modified the code (ScoreManager.cs)
+1. modified the code (ScoreManager.cs)

-2.Added TextMeshPro UI
+2. Added TextMeshPro UI

-3.Generated Mario font asset, so the font would be usable with TextMeshPro
+3. Generated Mario font asset, so the font would be usable with TextMeshPro

-4.Adjusted the canvas position in the game
+4. Adjusted the canvas position in the game

+## v5.0 (v4.0)

+Did not succeed creating goal pole using Timeline, could not find the way to connect the Recorded Timeline with the actual game

+Although Mario did things he was supposed to do slide down the Pole and walk around the Castle, i did not succeed conecting the game and the clip track

+I tried phisically moving mario down the pole and around the castle using animation track and after I did not do it successfully I gave up on the fireworks animation aswell